ananana/ananana.github.io-src/content/pages/Research about me.md

 Title: Academic profile
 Category: about

 I have a PhD in natural language processing and computational linguistics from the University of Bucharest, with a thesis entitled *Distributional aspects of natural language.
-Semantic and stylistic dimensions of text*.
-I am a member of the [Human Language Technologies Research Center](http://nlp.unibuc.ro/people/anauban.html) and a fellow of the Data Science Center of the University of Bucharest.
+Semantic and stylistic dimensions of text* (2020).
+I am currenlty an Assistant Professor at the Faculty of Mathematics and Computer Science of the University of Bucharest, and a member of the [Human Language Technologies Research Center](http://nlp.unibuc.ro/people/anauban.html) and a fellow of the Data Science Center of the University of Bucharest.

 My **research interests** include: semantic similarity, word embeddings applications, text classification, mental disorder detection, machine learning for NLP, mulitlinguality, authorship attribution and profiling.